 For it's part Coca-Cola complains that sometimes it's not invited to the campuses, although the schools hold that the company has not engaged them in meaningful discussions.

-The movement against Coca-Cola certainly cannot be attributed to one man with a pony-tail and a website, although that's what both the Wall Street Journal article and certain Coca-Cola marketing professionals would have you believe.
+The movement against Coca-Cola cannot be attributed to one man with a pony-tail and a website, although that's what both the Wall Street Journal article and certain Coca-Cola marketing professionals would have you believe.
 David Cox, a commmunications director for Asia was quoted by the WSJ saying: "the moral high ground seems to be anyone with a Web site".
 Cox apparently spent "months in India trying to combat the NGOs allegations with little apparent success."

 "All living systems need water.
 People need it.
 The climate needs it.
 Plants and wildlife need it.
 We are all part of the same living system and we all need water...In 2003 alone, we worked with our bottlers to improve water use efficiency system-wide by 7% -- that is, our volume grew by 4% and our use declined 3%...That means that The Coca-Cola Company is able to refresh and hydrate consumers, while also supporting sustainable access to water within communities."